Gamemode4Dev/GM4_Datapacks/lib_brewing/README.md

 lib_brewing is a mcfunction library that allows other datapacks to replace custom potions with splash and lingering potions when brewed in a brewing stand.
 This is used to prevent the `Uncraftable Splash Potion` and `Uncraftable Lingering Potion` items from being obtainable.

 ## How to Use
-Next to allow the module to utilize the library, two functions tags, two functions, and two loot tables should be created.
+To allow a data pack to utilize the library, two functions tags, two functions, and two loot tables should be created.
 - create the function tag file

     `/data/gm4_brewing/tags/functions/insert/splash.json`